SamC42/sensorCo_v1.0/README.md

 	*  Enter 16 bytes starting with 'e' (i.e. eeeeeeeeeeeeeeee)

-**What you are seeing currently is the client or 'sensor' sending data to the server.
-Currently working towards version 1**
+**What you are seeing currently is the client or 'sensor' sending data to the server.**

 ### Version 1